danburzo/nano-i18n/README.md

 § **loader**

+`nano-i18n` exposes a `loader` function that can be used with Webpack to load translations from external files.

 `nano-i18n` can be used with Webpack to load translations from external files.
 It expects as input an array of `key` / `val` pairs:

 ```